 My new family gave me everything a writer who loves books, intellectual exchanges, the visual arts, and teaching could wish for.

-For the past year I have been fortunate enough to be the director of this division and that has given me the opportunity to work with colleagues from seven different programs who have given me an even greater understanding of what it means to contribute to the shaping of the human mind through education.
+For the past year I have been fortunate enough to be the dean of this division and that has given me the opportunity to work with colleagues from seven different programs who have given me an even greater understanding of what it means to contribute to the shaping of the human mind through education.

 I write this under the influence of my most recent readings: the novels of the Mississippi writer Larry Brown, whom I had the luck of meeting shortly before his untimely death in 2004, and the Cuban novelist Leonardo Padura, whose work was introduced to me by my admired colleague and friend, interim chair of CCA's MFA Program in Writing Gloria Frym.